Pabitra-33/Tempereture_Converter/README.md

 # Temperetur_Converter

-Developed a tempereture converter website by using HTML5,CSS3 and Javascript.
+Developed a website which converts the temperature by using HTML5,CSS3 and Javascript.